Parshuram Mahadev Temple

 Parshuram Mahadev Temple is a cave Shiva temple located at border of Pali district and Rajsamand district of Rajasthan state in India.
 The main cave temple comes in Rajsamand district, whereas Kund Dham comes in Desuri Tehsil of Pali district.
 It is about 100 km away from Pali and only 10 km from famous Kumbhalgarh fort.
-The place is 14 km from Sadri and 160km from Jodhpur.
+The place is 14 km from Sadri and 160 km from Jodhpur.
 Access from lower altitude Sadri side is easier; however, access from Kumbhalgarh, Rajsamand, Nathdwara or Udaipur involves a little trekking downhill from a place designated as parking for the temple (google map takes a winding route).
 There are 500 stairs to reach the ancient cave from Sadri side.

 It is said that Parshuram, the sixth avatar of Lord Vishnu, made the cave with his axe and used to worship the lord Shiva at this serene place in the foothills of the Aravalis mountain range.
 The cave, 3,995 feet above sea-level, has naturally made figures of Lord Ganesh and Lord Shiva and also has nine Kunds which never go dry.
 This is one of the pleasant and delightful places.
 It is also known as Amarnath temple of Rajasthan and second Amarnath temple of India.